 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

 Applications are submitted electronically and include a nonrefundable application fee.
 You will need to upload the following items as part of your application:

 Official transcripts from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

-GPA and Test Scores — All applicants are expected to have earned a junior/senior grade point average of 3.0 or higher.
+GPA — All applicants are expected to have earned a junior/senior grade point average of 3.0 or higher.